Since winning the 2013 HR in Hospitality Career Development Scholarship Sponsored by Caterer.com….. a post by Natalie Wild

 Our aim is that the Awards showcase the best employers in terms of their approaches to engaging their people, and provide useful case studies and inspiration for others.

-Here’s our second post in a series on how to be a best employer in hospitality: Do staff feel proud of your values?
+Here’s our third post in a series on how to be a best employer in hospitality: do your staff feel valued?

 To enter the Caterer.com Best Employers in Hospitality Awards and find out more about your employee engagement levels, free of charge, click here